smahm094/GNG5300-Class-Exercise-2/README.md

 # gng5300_class_exercise_2

-This is a week-2 exercise of graduate level course: GNG5300 - Full Stack Cloud Developer
+This is a week-2 exercise of graduate level course: GNG5300 - Full Stack Software Developer

 Problem Statement: